mosaicml/examples/examples/llm/README.md

 # Optimizing Performance
 The YAMLs in this repo are relatively well tuned for medium-to-large NVIDIA A100-40GB clusters.

 If you have an NVIDIA GPU, you may want to enable our suite of CUDA optimizations.
 You can do so by first installing the installing the optimization library in the `src/csrc/` folder, and then setting `model.gpt_block=optimized`.
-These optimizations are well-tested on models up to 13B parameters on NVIDIA A100 GPUs, and should produce 5-15\% speedup over the standard GPT block (`model.gpt_block=standard`).
+These optimizations consist mostly of kernel fusions designed to improve compute utilization of memory-bound operations, and are well-tested on models up to 13B parameters on NVIDIA A100 GPUs.
+On A100-40GB and A100-80GB GPUs, they should produce a 5-15\% speedup over the standard GPT block (`model.gpt_block=standard`).

-On different devices with more / less GPU memory, you may wish to edit the `device_train_microbatch_size` or `fsdp_config` values.
+On different devices with more / less GPU memory than an NVIDIA A100-40GB, you may wish to edit the default `device_train_microbatch_size` or `fsdp_config` values.
 In general, larger microbatch sizes and disabling `activation_checkpointing` lead to higher throughput.

 Note that each YAML specifies a `global_train_batch_size`, which is an optimization choice, i.e. the **math** being performed,